Peter Lacy: Service under Empress Anna

-Having saved her from marriage to Saxe Anna was very familiar with Lacy and he became one of her most trusted generals.
+Having saved her from marriage to Saxe, Anna was very familiar with Lacy and he became one of her most trusted generals.
 The War of the Polish Succession again called him into the field.
 In 1733, Lacy and Munnich expelled the Polish king, Stanisław I, from Warsaw to Danzig, which was besieged by them in 1734.
 Thereupon the Irishman was commanded to march towards the Rhine and join his 13,500-strong contingent with the forces of Eugene of Savoy.
 To that end his corps advanced into Germany and, meeting the Austrians on 16 August, returned to winter quarters in Moravia with exemplary discipline.
-In 1743 he commanded Russian forces at the Siege of Gdańsk in which French and Polish forces were defeated.
+In 1734 he commanded Russian forces at the Siege of Gdańsk in which French and Polish forces were defeated.
 Lacy led the Russians in two other decisive battles of the conflict, Wisiczin and Busawitza.
 In the latter battle, he was outnumbered ten to one but nevertheless prevailed.
 For this victory, he was awarded Order of the White Eagle.
 After Busawitza Lacy was ordered to reinforce the Austrians at Mannheim. however, when he reached Mannheim peace had been declared.
 Lacy was received by Emperor Charles and Viennese society.
 On his return from Vienna, he was met by a courier from St Petersburg who delivered to him his patent honouring him as Field Marshal.

 With the patent of Field Marshal was the news that Russia was at war with Turkey and Lacy was ordered at once to capture Azov Fortress.
 This he did despite being wounded in the fray.
-Von Münnich, who was Lacy's rival had been campaigning in the Crimea but with little success, after Azov Lacy was ordered to capture Crimea.
+Lacy's rival, Burkhard Christoph von Münnich, had been campaigning in the Crimea with little success.
+Thus, after taking Azov, Lacy was ordered to capture Crimea.
 Lacy bridged the Sea of Azov at a narrow point near Perekop.
-Within four days, aided by favourable winds and tide, his entire army crossed it and began marching on Arabat.
+Within four days, aided by favourable winds and tides, his entire army crossed it and began marching on Arabat.
 The Russians met the Khan's much larger Crimean army and routed them in two battles, on 12 and 14 June.
 In 1738, Lacy's corps again landed in Crimea and took the fortress of Çufut Qale near the Khan's capital, Bakhchisaray.
 For his success in Poland and Crimea Lacy was awarded the Order of St. Andrew.

 As soon as peace had been restored, Lacy was reinstated as the Governor of Livland, while Emperor Charles VI conferred on him the title of an imperial count.
 His indifference to politics prevented his downfall following Anna's death, when other foreign commanders, most notably von Münnich, fell into disgrace and were expelled from active service.